MicrosoftDocs/learn/learn-pr/azure/create-long-running-serverless-workflow-with-durable-functions/includes/2-what-is-durable-functions.md

 ## Durable functions

 Durable Functions is an extension of Azure Functions.
-Whereas Azure Functions operate in a stateless environment, Durable Functions can retain state between function calls.
+Whereas Azure Functions operates in a stateless environment, Durable Functions can retain state between function calls.
 This approach allows you to simplify complex stateful executions in a serverless environment.

 Durable Functions scales as needed and provides a cost-effective means of implementing complex workflows in the cloud.
 Some benefits of using Durable Functions include: